ivknv/yadisk/README.en.rst

    # For use with pycurl
    pip install yadisk pycurl

-   # For use with httpx, will also install aiofiles
+   # For use with aiohttp, will also install aiofiles
-   pip install yadisk[async_files] httpx
+   pip install yadisk[async_files] aiofiles

 Examples
 ********